Katona Twins

 The Katona Twins are a Hungarian guitar duo, composed of identical twins Péter and Zoltán Katona.
 They have performed at prestigious venues and at major music festivals around the world.
-Their performances and recordings have been widely reviewed by the music press.

-and they have been described as "the classical world's best-known guitar duo".
+Their performances and recordings have been widely reviewed by the music press and they have been described as "the classical world's best-known guitar duo".

 The Katonas' repertoire includes Classical music, Tango and Spanish guitar.
 They have also adapted and arranged classical works for guitar duo.
 Their album releases have included works by Handel, Scarlatti, Isaac Albéniz and Ástor Piazzolla.
 They also perform works by de Falla and Castelnuovo-Tedesco, as well modern composers such as Paco de Lucía, and concerti for two guitars and orchestra by Rodrigo, Vivaldi and Bach.

 Biography

 The identical twins Péter and Zoltán Katona were born in Budapest, Hungary in 1968.

-From the age of ten they studied, both individually and as a guitar duo, at the Béla Bartók Conservatory of Music in Budapest with Ede Roth, the Academy of Music in Kassel with Wolfgang Lendle, and the Hochschule für Musik, Theater und Tanz (Frankfurt University of Music and Performing Arts), in Frankfurt-am-Main with Michael Teuchert, Germany.
+From the age of ten they studied, both individually and as a guitar duo, at the Béla Bartók Conservatory in Budapest with Ede Roth, the Academy of Music in Kassel with Wolfgang Lendle, and the Hochschule für Musik, Theater und Tanz (Frankfurt University of Music and Performing Arts), in Frankfurt-am-Main with Michael Teuchert, Germany.
 They also studied under Michael Lewin at the Royal Academy of Music in London.
-Celebrated artists in their own right today, the twins in turn give masterclasses to younger musicians.

 They made their Carnegie Hall debut in 1998.
 The Katona Twins have toured widely, playing in Ireland; they have played at the Royal Festival Hall and Wigmore Hall in London, and at the Cheltenham International Music Festival in 2004, with the London Sinfonietta.
 Michael Berkeley composed a double concerto for performance by the twins there.
 Their concert schedule for 2007 included venues in Japan, France, Germany, and the United States.